The Dos and Don’ts of Public Wi-Fi: A Banking Safety Checklist

 5. Limit Your Activities

-When using public Wi-Fi for banking, it's best to limit your activities to essential tasks only.
-Avoid accessing sensitive information or making financial transactions on public networks unless absolutely necessary.
-Save non-essential tasks for when you're on a secure and trusted network.
+When using public Wi-Fi for banking, stick to only the most necessary tasks.
+Avoid accessing sensitive data or conducting financial transactions unless you absolutely have to.
+Save anything optional for when you’re on a familiar, secure network.

 The Don'ts of Using Public Wi-Fi for Banking